cyberphor/knowledge-base/cloud/README.md

 The decision to implement one [Cloud Service Deployment Model](/cloud/README.md#service-deployment-models) (i.e., SaaS, PaaS, and IaaS) over the other depends on how much responsibility a customer wants to outsource to a CSP for a given service.
 For example, your organization may wish to use SaaS for email but conduct malware analysis using IaaS.

 ### Cloud Elasticity
 Cloud elasticity requirements are based on the output of [capacity planning](/cloud/techincal-operations/scaling/README.md#capacity-planning).

-**Elasticity**
-Elasticity is the ability to [scale](/cloud/techincal-operations/scaling/README.md) to meet demand.

 **Scaling-Up**
 Scaling-up is the process of upgrading existing resources within a cloud service (e.g., one small VM becomes a medium VM).